 - How old is your baby?

 - If your baby is premature or struggling with acid reflux, you will want to choose a formula for sensitive tummies.
-A great suggestion for this is: Organic Premium Formula or Earth’s Best Sensitivity Infant Formula.
-If your baby is a toddler, you will want to purchase a toddler formula such as Earth’s Best Organic Milk-Based Formula for Toddlers.
+A great suggestion for this is: The Honest Co.
+Organic Premium Formula or Earth’s Best Sensitivity Infant Formula.
+If your baby is a toddler, you will want to purchase a toddler formula such as Earth’s Best Organic Toddler Formula.

 - What form do you want the formula?